Pulled Pork Tacos With Chargrilled Pineapple Salsa

-There is value in trying a broad variety of dishes when exploring a foreign cuisine, but as my hero Gretchen Rubin says ‘the opposite of a great truth is also true.’
+There is so much to be said for trying lots of new things but as my hero Gretchen Rubin says ‘the opposite of a great truth is also true.’
 In Mexico I had an education that came about by eating the same dish repeatedly.
 The different salsas, beans, meat, tortillas – tacos are a microcosm of Mexico, and stopping to eat some on the street is a nice way to watch the world go by.
 Variety is the spice of life.
-But, sometimes the best way to discover variety is by being consistent.
+But, sometimes the best way to discover variety is through consistency.
+Because mindfulness.

 This is a recipe for really yummy pulled pork ones that I made with my slow cooker.